 A recognizable brand name is one of the factors behind Heineken’s global success.
 It has always been oval, except the Dutch version 1930-1954.
 The main elements – a black ribbon, a five-pointed star, quality marks, and many inscriptions – have adorned beer bottle labels for about 127 years.
 Everything changed in 1991, when the designers removed unnecessary details, leaving only the star and the company’s name.

 The modern version of the logo is the basis for the corporate type Heineken Serif with the characteristic beveled e.
-It was developed by design firm Eden, based on the Horizon headset.
+It was developed by design firm Eden, based on the Horizon typeface.
 The palette includes three colors: bottle green, white, and red.